 Frequently, what will happen is – insurance companies and employers will ask you to sign authorizations permitting them to contact your doctor outside your presence, essentially waiving your constitutional right to privacy.
 You don’t have any obligation to do that.

 The employer does have a right to get copies of your medical records.
 They don’t have any right to speak with your doctor privately, ask your doctor to write written reports, ask questions of your doctor, etc. The only thing they are entitled to do is get copies of your records.

 So, when they present these very broad medical authorizations for you to sign, our advice is NOT to sign them.
 We have our own authorizations that we have our clients sign, permitting the employers’ to obtain only your medical records and nothing else.

 They really should, as a general rule, not speak to your doctor.
 However, there are certain situations we allow a nurse on the case.
 And the nurse will show up at a medical appointment, and they can ask questions of the doctor in your presence.

 As a general rule, 100% of the time, if we do allow the employer or a representative of the employer to speak to your doctor, then you must be present in person or on the phone.Marc A. Perper answers the Free Legal Advice Friday listener’s question: what’s the first thing I should when I get hurt?

 Horwitz, Horwitz & Associates sponsors and provides content for Free Legal Advice on CBSChicago.com.

 CBS Radio listeners are invited to submit legal questions to Horwitz, Horwitz & Associates.

-The Chicago personal injury lawyers, Chicago workers’ compensation lawyers, and Chicago nursing home abuse and neglect lawyers, at Horwitz, Horwitz & Associates are ready to hear your questions regarding these matters.
+The Chicago personal injury lawyers and Chicago workers’ compensation lawyers bat Horwitz, Horwitz & Associates are ready to hear your questions regarding these matters.